-Salt residue from ice melt on the road can cause the paint on your car to corrode, which eventually leads to rust.
+Salt residue from ice melt on the road can cause the paint on your car to corrode, leading to rust.
 This can cause significant damage to critical parts of your vehicle, such as the brake lines.

-A good way to help prevent this is to get your car undercoated with oil in the Fall before the weather starts to get nasty.
+A good way to help prevent this is to have your car undercoated with oil in the fall before the snow flies and the roads require winter treatment.

 For your family and pets

 Ice melt can be toxic or irritating to your children or your pets.
 Some ice melts might cause chemical burns on your dog's or cat's paws, or they might be harmful to your toddler if they are swallowed.

 Here's what to do if your child swallows ice melt or some other toxic substance.